dapbs/horai/README.md

 [![Build Status](https://api.travis-ci.org/dapbs/horai.png)](https://travis-ci.org/dapbs/horai)

-`horai` is a Python interface for National Oceanic and Atmospheric Administration's (NOAA) U.S. Temperature and Precipitation Seasonal (long-term) Weather Outlooks (forecasts) which are natively provided as .shp and .kmz files via [Web](http://www.cpc.ncep.noaa.gov/products/GIS/GIS_DATA/us_tempprcpfcst/seasonal.php) and [FTP](ftp://ftp.cpc.ncep.noaa.gov/GIS/us_tempprcpfcst/).
+`horai` is a Python interface for National Oceanic and Atmospheric Administration's (NOAA) U.S. Temperature and Precipitation Seasonal (long-term) Weather Outlooks (forecasts) which are natively provided as .shp and .kmz files via [Web](http://www.cpc.ncep.noaa.gov/products/GIS/GIS_DATA/us_tempprcpfcst/seasonal.php) and [FTP](http://ftp://ftp.cpc.ncep.noaa.gov/GIS/us_tempprcpfcst/).

 The focus of this interface is to simplify access to this geographic dataset through Python.
 It further assists in coverting it to a tabular format for specific Latitude/Longitude pairs.

 In Greek mythology the [Horae or Horai or Hours](https://en.wikipedia.org/wiki/Horae) (Greek "Seasons") were the goddesses of the seasons and the natural portions of time.

+## Functionality

+`horai` retrieves the most current ZIP archive from NOAA's FTP, decompresses it and uses [pyshp](https://github.com/GeospatialPython/pyshp) to read each of the 14 ESRI Shapefiles (.shp).
+Optionally, a past Year/Month can be specified to retrieve a specific outlook (historical) instance.

+[shapely](https://github.com/Toblerity/Shapely) is used to retrieve the outlook values for specific latitude/longitude pairs.

+TO-DOs include:
+* Geocoding support
+* Blended results for political boundaries such as states

 ## About the NOAA U.S. Temperature and Precipitation Seasonal Weather Outlooks Dataset